Winter weather reminder

 The purpose of this communication is to remind our campus community about policies and procedures regarding inclement weather.

 UIC never closes the campus entirely because of the residential, health care and research aspects of UIC operations.
 In rare circumstances, however, severe weather conditions may result in a change or cancellation of:

-- scheduled classes
+- On-site classes and labs.

-- “non-essential” university operations
+- Some university operations or services.

-- university events or programs.
+- University events or programs.

 We continually monitor weather and road conditions throughout the area.
 During snow and ice storms we work diligently around the clock to clear the building entrances, streets, sidewalks and parking lots in order to keep the Chicago campus open and accessible.
-Priority for snow and ice removal is given to the hospital and ambulatory care areas, ADA entrances and parking spaces for persons with disabilities, emergency routes, and public walkways.
+Priority for snow and ice removal is given to the hospital and ambulatory care areas, ADA entrances and parking spaces for people with disabilities, emergency routes and public walkways.

 Temporary closures of some parking lots and the top decks of parking structures may be required to allow snow and ice to be safely removed.
 We will ticket or tow vehicles that disregard these closures.
-Depending on weather conditions — a heavy snow, blowing wind, ice, and the timing of the storm — it may take a few days to completely clear the campus and trash removal and recycling pickups may be delayed.
+Depending on weather conditions — heavy snow, blowing wind, ice and the timing of the storm — it may take a few days to completely clear the campus and trash removal and recycling pickups may be delayed.

 Please use the 24/7 phone number, 5-SNOW (312-355-7669) to report any snow or ice-related problems on campus.